jimmyli97/human-essentials-wiki/Infrastructure-&-Ops.md

 * TravisCI deploys master
   * Triggered by merge into master
-  * Runs capistrano deploy if the rest of the tests pass
+  * Runs Capistrano deploy if the rest of the tests pass
   * See [.travis.yml](https://github.com/rubyforgood/diaper/blob/master/.travis.yml)
 * Capistrano is used to perform the deploy
   * See [config/deploy.rb](https://github.com/rubyforgood/diaper/blob/master/config/deploy.rb) for general config